-Invented by Dr. Richard Jordan Gatling by mid-19th century with the model 1862 Gatling gun, which was adopted by the U.S. Navy, machine guns have been around for a very long time.
+Machine guns have been around since the mid-19th century with the invention of the 1862 Gatling gun by Dr. Richard Jordan Gatling, which was adopted by the U.S. Navy.
 Around the same period and created by the same man, the modern minigun was made in the 1860s.
 Dr. Gatling replaced the hand-cranked mechanism of a rifle-caliber Gatling gun with an electric motor, a relatively new invention at the time.
-Although “minigun” refers to a specific model of weapon that General Electric originally produced, the term “minigun” has come to refer to any externally powered Gatling gun of rifle caliber.
+Although “minigun” refers to a specific model of weapon that General Electric originally produced, the term “minigun” has come to refer to any externally-powered Gatling gun of rifle caliber.

 The modern minigun features Gatling-style rotating barrels with an external power source, normally an electric motor.
 The “mini” in the name is in comparison to designs that use a similar firing mechanism but larger shells, such as 20-millimeter M61 Vulcan, and “gun” for a caliber size smaller than that of a cannon, typically 20-mm and higher.

 This video shows the effectiveness of the minigun compared to the machine gun by measuring the hit probability from different ranges with both guns.
 It compares the M2 heavy barrel 50 caliber and the M134 D minigun.
 Both are mounted on a Humvee based at distances of 300 meters, 500 meters, 750 meters, and 1,000 meters.
 Each gun is fitted with an optical site based on the range of distance.